mia-entropy/eberban/books/tour/src/predicates_and_propositions.md

 `mian` means `___ is a cat` while `mrin` means `___ is milk`.
-It thus means that "*(something which is a cat) drinks (something which is milk)*", or said more simply : "A cat drinks milk".
+It thus means that "*(something which is a cat) drinks (something which is milk)*", or said more
+simply: "A cat drinks milk".

 ---

 Places can be left empty if desired.
 In this case, they get a default value.
-This default value can be defined by the definition, otherwise it is undefined and is infered from context : it is either obvious or not worth to provide.
+This default value can be defined by the definition, otherwise it is undefined and is infered from context: it is either obvious or not worth to provide.

 ```ebb